Jbleezy/BO2-Reimagined/README.md

 * Perks: Jugger-Nog
 * Pack-a-Punch
 * Grief: Tower Trap targets and stuns players

-### Buried
-* Removed Turbine, key, booze, and candy
-* Power automatically on
-* Noose and Guillotine parts automatically picked up
-* Remington 870 MCS wallbuy chalk automatically drawn in the Center Tunnels zone
-* Moved MSMC wallbuy to its location on Borough
-* Moved buildable wallbuy in Courthouse to AN-94 wallbuy location on Borough
-* Adjusted buildable wallbuy positions
-* Drawing weapons no longer gives points
-* Arthur barricades are buyable debris
-* Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds
-* Ghosts no longer spawn and go after players not in the Mansion during a ghost round
-* Ghosts no longer drop free perk powerup if any player gets damaged by the ghosts
-* Fountain portal automatically active
-* Players no longer take fall damage after using the fountain teleporter
-* Players can no longer get into the corner next to Jugger-Nog
-* Removed buildable table hint icons
-* Added buildable table hint strings on buildable purchase
-* Quest: all 5 signs must be meleed for wisp to spawn
-* Quest: changed number of targets that need to be hit to 20 multiplied by the amount of players
-* Quest: perks given on completion are no longer permament
-* Quest: completion button always activatable after completing the quest
-* Quest (Maxis): no longer need to activate the Time Bomb to be able to spawn the 2nd wisp
-* Quest (Maxis): no longer need to activate the lever in the Mansion before activating the bells
-* Quest (Maxis): bells can be activated in any order
-* Quest (Richtofen): can enter round infinity without having all players next to the Guillotine
-* Quest (Richtofen): Maze levers can be activated in an order
-* Quest (Richtofen): Richtofen zombie can only drop powerup if killed by a player

-#### Borough
-* Upper tunnels and bank area disabled
-* Players spawn at Stables
-* Mystery Box initially spawns at a random location
-* Added B23R, SWAT-556, Claymore, and Bowie Knife wallbuys at their locations on Buried
-* Added Remington 870 MCS wallbuy at Stables
-* Added PDW-57 wallbuy at Morgue
-* Added Vector wallbuy at Saloon
-* Added SVU-AS wallbuy at Church
-* Added Galvaknuckles wallbuy behind the top of General Store & Bank
-* Moved Quick Revive to Speed Cola's location on Borough
-* Moved Speed Cola to its location on Buried
-* Moved Stamin-Up to Vulture Aid's location on Buried
-* Added Head Chopper buildable
-* Buildables can spawn at Church buildable table
-* Added better randomization for buildables

-#### Maze
-* Wallbuys: SMR, Ballista, B23R, PDW-57, AN-94, LSAT
-* Perks: Jugger-Nog, Quick Revive, Speed Cola, Double Tap, Stamin-Up, Mule Kick
-* Pack-a-Punch
-* Perks and wallbuys within the maze are randomized each game

 ### Origins
 * Door prices in solo cost the same as in coop